Massachusetts State Police: K9 Unit

 The State Police K-9 unit deploys approximately 41 highly trained canines to agencies throughout New England for search and rescue, criminal apprehension, narcotics detection, crowd control, missing persons searches, cadaver recovery searches, site security, arson detection, explosive detection, and other missions.
 Depending on specific mission requirements, members of the canine unit would work in support of, or in conjunction with, other specialized units including the Air Wing, STOP team, Marine Unit, Dive Team, and the SERT team.
 Their services are available upon request, without cost to the requesting agency.
 The State Police uses dogs such as Labrador Retrievers, German Shepherds, Dutch Shepherds, and Belgian Malinoises.
 In order to become a K-9 officer, one must be on the force for at least 5 years.
 Troopers also get a Massachusetts State Police K-9 cruiser.

 Mounted Unit

 The State Police Mounted Unit is an elite unit in the State Police.
 It consists of 15-25 police horses.
 This group of specialized troopers have been on the force for a minimum of 5 years prior to joining the Mounted Unit.
 The unit is located in Acton.

+Dive Team

+The Dive Team is composed of specially trained troopers who are trained to provide assistance in the expertise of underwater rescue and recovery.